 Your BOM is extremely important because it holds all the ingredients and organization that make up the machinery, equipment, or product.
 Some challenges we see often are BOMs that are not complete, not accurate for sourcing, or not up to date with the latest revisions.
 All these problems can cause major issues when it comes time to build the machine.

 In some companies, there are specialists or configuration control managers whose main role is to ensure BOMs are accurate and up to date.
-For example, when a new customer arrives at PEKO, we are fully prepared with a team of engineering and manufacturing experts that can assist in getting your complete build, including your BOM, where it needs to be in order to be successful.
-Regardless of whether you’re using a machinery contract manufacturing company or an internal supplier to build your machine or equipment, an accurate bill of material is going to drive short and long term success for the builds.
+For example, when a new customer arrives at PEKO, we are fully prepared with a team of engineering and manufacturing experts that can assist in finalizing your bill of materials to get it where it needs to be in order to be successful.
+Regardless of whether you’re using a machinery contract manufacturing company or an internal supplier to build your machine or equipment, an accurate bill of material is going to drive short and long-term success for the builds.

 2. Models & Prints

-The simulations features are incredible for building industrial machinery that is intended to perform operations.
+The simulation’s features are incredible for building industrial machinery that is intended to perform operations.
 One can test different methodologies for cycle times, fitments, and other performance criteria.
-There’s also mechanical analysis capabilities like deflection, stress, pressure, and hundreds more.
+There are also mechanical analysis capabilities like deflection, stress, pressure, and hundreds more.
 The flexibility, speed, and enormous array of analysis capabilities provided by CAD models are absolutely critical for today’s machine manufacturing and engineering teams.

 Prints (also called detail drawings) are a 2D interpretation of the models with more notes, specifications, and acceptance information.
-During the manufacturing processes, the manufactured components or assemblies must match the dimensions, tolerances and notes that are specified on the drawings.
+During the manufacturing processes, the manufactured components or assemblies must match the dimensions, tolerances, and notes that are specified on the drawings.
 In most cases, especially in the case of discrepancy, the drawings take precedence over the models.
-Each item on the BOM will have a corresponding drawing with matching rev. Keeping all of these in sync to the latest version is a difficult task, but critical to ensure proper manufacturing.
+Each item on the BOM will have a corresponding drawing with matching rev. Keeping all of these in sync with the latest version is a difficult task, but critical to ensuring proper manufacturing.

 Custom fabricated parts can be anything to the tune of machined parts, sheet metal components, frames, rollers, bearings, plastic molded parts, and more.
 One best practice is to reduce the number of custom components, as they can be a huge driver in cost.
 Another strategy for sourcing these parts is to get quotes from a handful of different suppliers for each category.

-Depending on the vendors’ capabilities, workload, and lead time, you may get a huge disparity in pricing on any given category.
-You need to identify the best mix of price, reliability, and lead time for each.
-This is very time consuming process, and it helps to leverage previous relationships.
+Depending on the vendors’ capabilities, workload, and lead time, you may get a huge disparity in pricing in any given category.
+You need to identify the best mix of price, reliability and lead time for each.
+This is a very time-consuming process, and it helps to leverage previous relationships.
 We’ve written about places to find manufacturers as a helpful guide for those searching.